 Martha Stewart offers an Outdoor Shower Screen Project for freestanding showers.

-Can I install an outdoor shower myself, or do I need a plumber?
+How can I make an outdoor shower … or do I need a plumber?

 This depends on the complexity of the project.
-If you're trying to keep costs down, you can purchase a simple hose-fed outdoor shower and be good to go.
-If you want something more permanent and are handy with a wrench, see Sunset's tutorial on How to Make an Outdoor Shower.
+If you’re trying to keep costs down, you can purchase a simple hose-fed shower and be good to go.
+If you want something more permanent and are handy with a wrench, see Sunset’s tutorial on How to Make an Outdoor Shower.
 For complicated set-ups, we recommend hiring a professional.
 In addition to plumbing, you may need to alter siding, build an enclosure, or add a surface to stand on.
 If your projects require any or all of these, you might need a contractor rather than a plumber.
 Several companies, including Manufactum, Tectona, and Coro, offer hose-ready outdoor showers.

-For more outdoor shower inspiration, see Bathing en Plein Air: 29 Outdoor Summer Showers.
-And, for specific resources see: High/Low: Rugged Outdoor Shower Fixtures and Steal This Look: A Charleston Pool Pavilion.
+For more outdoor showers, see 10 Easy Pieces: Instant Outdoor Showers.
+And, for specific resources see High/Low: Rugged Outdoor Shower Fixtures and Outdoor Bathing Area on a Manhattan Rooftop.

 For more outdoor projects, browse all of our Hardscaping 101 features.